dewcode91/Sample-reports/Bug-report/Report-3/Report-3.md

 https://insecure-website.com/login/home.jsp?role=1

 This approach is fundamentally insecure because a user can simply modify the value and gain access to functionality to which they are not authorized, such as administrative functions.
-You can observe `Admin=false'` parameter at cookie below in HTTP request.
+You can observe `Admin=false'` parameter at cookie header below in HTTP request.

 ```
 GET /admin HTTP/1.1